esp-rs/book/src/writing-your-own-application/no-std-applications/hello-world.md

 We need to pass the feature `esp32c3` since that crate targets multiple SoCs and needs to know which one it is supposed to run on.

-> Note that there migth be new versions by the time you are reading this, please check [crates.io].
+> Note that there might be new versions by the time you are reading this, please check [crates.io].

 ## Print Something